yie1d/pydoll/docs/index.md

 ## Extended Example: Custom Browser Configuration

-For more advanced usage scenarios, Pydoll allows you to customize your browser configuration using the `Options` class.
+For more advanced usage scenarios, Pydoll allows you to customize your browser configuration using the `ChromiumOptions` class.
 This is useful when you need to:

 - Run in headless mode (no visible browser window)
 - Specify a custom browser executable path